authorly/interapptive-web/README.md

     - handles touch behaviour/moving and translates that into mouse behaviour.

 2. The Widget parent class is what all widgets inherit from.
 It defines:
-    - a newFromHash method that allows invocation with options and sets positioning based on hash.position{.x,.y};
     - abstract mouseover/mouseout/dblclick responses;
     - abstract highlighting
     - opacity setters and getters
-    - toHash, a serializer;

-### How widgets are instantiated

-- Widget instantiation happens (at this moment) through `app/assets/javascripts/app/views/toolbar.js.coffee`.
-Each button has its own method that creates an appropriate instance.

 ### FAQ